esphome/esphome-docs/components/lvgl.rst

 .. figure:: /components/images/lvgl_main_screenshot.png
     :align: center

 In order to be able to drive a display with LVGL under ESPHome you need an MCU from the ESP32 family.
 Although PSRAM is not a strict requirement, it is recommended.

 For interactivity, a :ref:`Touchscreen <touchscreen-main>` (capacitive highly prefered) or a :doc:`/components/sensor/rotary_encoder` can be used.

+Check out a few detailed examples :ref:`in the Cookbook <lvgl-cook>` to see a couple ways to integrate LVGL through ESPHome with your environment.

 Basics
 ------